Emotional wellbeing is just as important as students’ physical health.

 Call free on 0800 1111

-Or you can have a 1-2-1 counsellor chat online.
+Or you can have a one-to-one counsellor chat online.

 Self-harm is any behaviour which may result in a person harming their body through their own actions.
 The reasons children and teenagers can self-harm are often complicated and will be different for every child or young person.